What we do

 I am a worker: Your employment rights and how to report problems

-The GLA follows the principles and guidance in the Hampton and Macrory reviews, which outline the approach regulators should take to improve compliance and reduce the administrative burdens on business.
+The GLAA follows the principles and guidance in the Hampton and Macrory reviews, which outline the approach regulators should take to improve compliance and reduce the administrative burdens on business.
 Read more about the Regulators Code and how we follow it in the documents below.

 The Regulators' code: Principals of effective regulation.
 Published 2014